 I quote from a paper given by the University of New South Wales' Dr. Bronwyn Houlden at the 1999 AKF Status of the Koala Conference held on Phillip Island;

+"The translocation programs operating in southeastern Australia have established a rare series of wild koala populations that have undergone sequential founding events.
+Genetic analysis has shown a cumulative increase in inbreeding, and a loss of genetic variation in these populations."
 Houlden goes on to say "Inbreeding results in a loss of fertility, reproductive success and survivorship (known as inbreeding depression) in many plants and animals.
 Inbreeding could ultimately pose a serious threat to the long-term survival of the koala.
 Preliminary studies have shown that morphological abnormalities including unilateral and bilateral testicular abnormalities and other defects are prevalent in populations in southeastern Australia (up to 30% in some populations).
 These physical abnormalities may be a consequence of inbreeding in koalas."
+"We have assessed the consequences of inbreeding in koalas by quantifying reproductive parameters in populations with a range of bottleneck histories, levels of genetic variation and inbreeding coefficients, to determine whether these variables are correlated."
+"Koalas are at an ideal point for intervention, as many of these issues could be addressed by management strategies, including the introduction of unrelated stock (or semen) into island populations."
+(Houlden et al, 1999) |

 The AKF fully appreciates the problems facing southern koala populations.
 We also understand the complexities of the solutions that will be required to fix those problems.
 However, to date we have not seen any management in either Victoria or South Australia that is going to solve the problems.
 We are also confident that the problems are going to get worse.

 The AKF understands why the Taskforce made that decision, arguing that koalas were not native to the Island and therefore should be removed.
 'Is it better to starve to death than to be shot?' questioned certain scientists in the media.
+The AKF opposed the cull from the beginning.
+We opposed the cull because it is wrong from a moral point of view.

 I understand the argument that Kangaroo Island should be free of Koalas because they were never there in the first place, but I and the AKF are realists and we knew that the politicians would never want all the koalas off the islands.
 They want them there to generate tourism dollars.